Nirvana (Nirvana album)

 Nirvana is a greatest hits album by the American rock band Nirvana, released on October 29, 2002.
-It was the third Nirvana album released following the death of vocalist and guitarist Kurt Cobain in 1994.
+It was the third Nirvana album released following the death of lead singer and guitarist Kurt Cobain in 1994.

-The album includes songs from Nirvana's three studio albums and the live album MTV Unplugged in New York, plus the previously unreleased "You Know You're Right", recorded in 1994 during Nirvana's final studio session, a version of "Been a Son", previously only available on a UK limited release, and the Scott Litt remix of "Pennyroyal Tea".
+The album includes songs from Nirvana's three studio albums, Bleach, Nevermind, and In Utero, and the live album MTV Unplugged in New York, along with the single, "Sliver," originally released in 1990 and later on the band's rarities compilation, Incesticide.
+Additionally, it includes the previously unreleased song "You Know You're Right", recorded in 1994 during Nirvana's final studio session.
+It also includes a version of "Been a Son" that was previously only available on a UK limited release, and the Scott Litt remix of "Pennyroyal Tea".

-Nirvana opened at number three on the Billboard 200 with 234,000 copies sold.
+Nirvana opened at number three on the Billboard 200 with 234,001 copies sold.
 It has sold one million copies in the United States, and two million copies in Europe as of 2007.

 Background

 Nirvana was released following the settlement of a long-standing legal dispute between Cobain's widow, Courtney Love, and surviving Nirvana members Krist Novoselic and Dave Grohl.

-The dispute was largely centered around "You Know You're Right," which Novoselic and Grohl had wanted to release on a long-delayed Nirvana rarities box set.
+The dispute was largely centered around "You Know You're Right", which Novoselic and Grohl had wanted to release on a long-delayed Nirvana rarities box set.
 However, Love blocked the song's release, and sued Novoselic and Grohl over control of Nirvana's legacy.
 Love's lawsuit maintained that "You Know You're Right" was a "potential 'hit' of extraordinary artistic and commercial value."
-She believed the song would be "wasted" on a box set, and instead belonged on a single-disc compilation similar to The Beatles' 1.
+She believed the song would be "wasted" on a box set, and instead belonged on a single-disc compilation similar to the Beatles' 1.

-In September 2002, it was officially announced that the lawsuit had been settled, and that "You Know You're Right" would be released on "Nirvana, a one-CD history of the band," in November, with the box set to follow in 2004.
+In September 2002, it was officially announced that the lawsuit had been settled, and that "You Know You're Right" would be released on Nirvana, a greatest hits compilation or "one-CD history of the band," in November, with the box set to follow in 2004.
+However, the release of the greatest hits set was pushed forward to October 29, 2002.